-“Russian for Military” is a new course, developed as a result of an increased demand for effective military communication in Russian.
+“Russian for Military” is a new course, developed as a result of increased demand for effective military communication in Russian.
 This course is both stimulating and wide-ranging in its content.
 It focuses specifically on the language and communication needs of military personnel.
-For example, cadets, sergeants, military officers, diplomatic staff, civil servants, government employees etc.
+For example, cadets, sergeants, military officers, diplomatic staff, civil servants, government employees, etc.

 The school developed a special 5 module course – taught on an Individual or Closed Group basis, designed to provide you with confidence in your ability to communicate in Russian, expand vocabulary for discussing military and peacekeeping issues.
 Moreover, it will help enable military persons to function effectively in a variety of target situations.
-These situations include a better understanding of Russian culture, traditions and history.
+These situations include a better understanding of Russian culture, traditions, and history.
 Each module provides a balance of vocabulary, pronunciation and specific purpose skills.

 Minimum level: A2

 Modules offered: 5, lessons per module – 10

 Module No 1.

 The Basic Module of Russian for Specific Purposes provides a motivating opportunity to learn the basics of Russian military language for the A2/B1 levels.
 It is designed for cadets and privates and includes real issues of army life.
 The module encloses such topics as geography and transport, training and routine, uniform and subordination.

 Topics: phonetic Russian alphabet, countries and nationalities, ranks, military transport, training principles, activities, daily routine, weapons, military discipline, military uniform, subordination, and badges.

 Module No 2.